 - Find a value list online and circle the ones that are most important to you.
 Then, keep eliminating values until only your top 5 remain.

-How To Put It All Together And Find The Right Business Idea For Multi-Passionates:
+How To Find The Right Business Idea For Multi-Passionates:

 - A skills list

 - A value list

 Now, it’s time to look for that sweet spot where your skills, your passions, and your values intersect:

 - For every skill on your list, ask yourself, are you still passionate about it?
 Or is it just something you know how to do, but would rather not do it?
 If the latter, ditch it.